frontenddogma/web-development-glossary/manuscript/i.md

 : → Internet Engineering Task Force

 Iframe
-: A frame placed inside the body of an HTML document, usually via respective `iframe` element.
+: A frame placed inside the body of an HTML document, usually via the `iframe` element.

 IIFE
 : → Immediately Invoked Function Expression